Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

+\textit{Description.} Document-level translation is a sequence-to-sequence text generation task that leverages in-document context to resolve ambiguities, maintain coherence, and ensure consistency across sentences that are difficult to handle in isolated sentence-level translation \citep{MarufSH22}.

+\textit{Modeling.} The exact length of the segmented sequences heavily differs between works, ranging from small paragraphs to complete books.
+Thus, we reference efforts to translate text into sequences longer than sentence-level as document-level translation.
+Most document-level translation approaches leverage the long-context modeling capabilities of recent LLMs \citep{WangLJZ23}.
+In general, LLMs are more suitable for translating documents than single sentences \citep{10.1162/tacl_a_00730}.
 Data for document-level translation is scarce.
-Our findings suggest that the lack of datasets in this sub-task leads to high upfront costs for conducting research in document-level translation because it requires creating high-quality translations of longer documents.
-Many of the available datasets are paid resources that require a fee to access such as the NIST corpora \citep{NISTMultimodalInformationGroup10, NISTMultimodalInformationGroup13}.
+Many of the available datasets are paid resources that require a fee to access, such as the NIST corpora \citep{NISTMultimodalInformationGroup10, NISTMultimodalInformationGroup13}.
 They are relatively small (100 samples per language) but provide reference translations for longer news articles.
 NIST datasets also only cover a few languages and are not uniformly structured.
 For example, NIST 2005 \citep{NISTMultimodalInformationGroup10} contains 4-way reference translations of Newswire articles in Chinese and Arabic (100 samples per language), while NIST 2012 \citep{NISTMultimodalInformationGroup13} contains 222 documents with Chinese-to-English pairs from Newswire and web data.
+Our investigation suggests that the lack of human datasets for this sub-task entails high upfront costs for research, as it requires creating high-quality translations of longer documents.

-\textit{Challenges of document-level translation.} The lack of research in document-level translation also reflects the difficulty of this task.
-Discourse phenomena like coreference, omissions, and coherence can occur that are special for long sequences, facilitating the performance differences between translating shorter or longer sequences \citep{ZhangZ20a}.
-While classical single-sentence translation models underperform in long sequence scenarios, modern LMs can handle more context at the cost of their interpretability \citep{WangLJZ23}.
+\textit{Challenges of document-level translation.} Research on document-level translation remains limited, largely due to the combined challenges posed by long input sequences and the scarcity of large-scale, annotated datasets.
+Discourse phenomena such as coreference, omissions, and coherence can occur in a manner that is specific to long sequences, leading to performance differences between translating shorter and longer sequences \citep{ZhangZ20a}.
+While sentence-level models struggle to capture such phenomena, modern LLMs can handle more context at the cost of interpretability \citep{WangLJZ23}.
+Further studies of document-level translation could yield interpretable improvements in handling ambiguities and discourse phenomena.